HE Stratosphere Event of 1975 Revisited: the Difference between the Patterns of Astroparticle Interaction and LHC Nucleus-Nucleus Collision: The important differences between astroparticle interaction with the atmosphere and nucleus-nucleus collision at LHC

-1) The particle was detected with $M_t$=16 GeV that is more than any known hadron masses and cannot be explained by gluon-gluon fusion, see figure~\ref{Mthystofit}.
+The particle was detected with $M_t$=16 GeV that is more than any known hadron mass.
+The appearence of such particle cannot be explained by gluon-gluon fusion, see figure~\ref{Mthystofit}.

-It was natural to expect also second particle with the similar high transverse mass, which is obviously lost beyond the scope of detector.
-The theoretical expectation for gluon fusion jet, $1/(Pt^4)$, gives 0.0004 particles in this region, that disagrees with the observation.
+It is natural to expect also a second particle with a similar high transverse mass, which was obviously lost beyond the scope of detector.
+The theoretical expectation for the jets from gluon fusion is proportional to $1/(Pt^4)$ and gives us 0.0004 particles in this region that disagrees with the observation.
+It meens that particle production at $ M_t$=16 GeV can not be just fluctuation of transverse momenta of produced hadrons.

-2) The density of multiplicity that is given by projectile in forward and in central rapidity regions also disagree: on our estimation the central density of produced particles reports about at least carbon nucleus interaction, while the presence of only two protons in three-pomeron peak tells us that the helium nucleus was the projectile.

-3) The rapidity distribution with small binning, see figure~\ref{Yhystobin025}, shows the rapidity peaks that means the radiation of hadrons within the circles, which were already mentioned by I.M.
-Dremin \cite{dremin}.
-New explanation of this effect is suggested in our work.